 These are the conditions for you to apply:

-- Your Company must be registered in Belgium
+- Your Company must be registered in Belgium.

-- Your Seed (or Series Funding) must happen within the fourth year since the Company was founded
+- Your Seed (or Series Funding) must happen within the fourth year since the Company was founded.

-- Your funds raised under the tax shelter must not exceed €250,000
+- Your funds raised under the tax shelter must not exceed €250,000.

-- Your Company must not be involved in an insolvency process
+- Your Company must not be involved in an insolvency process.

-- Your Company must not be the result of a merger or a corporate spin-off
+- Your Company must not be the result of a merger or a corporate spin-off.

 If you meet these conditions, you can attract any Belgian taxpayer to invest up to €100,000 per year in your Company.

-They will so be able to claim a tax reduction of 30% (in the investment has been made into an SME) or 45% (if Micro-enterprise) of the amount invested on their annual tax declaration.
+They will then be able to claim a tax reduction of 30% (in the investment has been made into an SME) or 45% (if Micro-enterprise) of the amount invested on their annual tax declaration.

 Madelin Provision: Business Angels benefit from an income tax reduction of 18% of the amount invested with the limit of €50,000 (€100,000 for married couples).
 The investment must be held for at least 5 years and the company must be an SME.
 In addition, individuals eligible for the wealth tax can invest up to €90,000 and reduce the wealth tax by 50% (thus a maximum wealth tax deduction of €45,000).
 The wealth tax reduction and the income tax reduction mentioned above cannot be applied to the same single investment.

-Capital gains: In case of sale of shares with gain, taxed as general income on income tax at progressive rates (with a marginal rate of 45%), a deduction of allowance up to 65% is applicable if shares are held for at least 8 years or up to 85% if other certain conditions are met.
+Capital gains: In case of sale of shares with gain, taxed as general income on income tax at progressive rates (with a marginal rate of 45%), a deduction allowance of up to 65% is applicable if shares are held for at least 8 years.
+Or up to 85% if other certain conditions are met.
 The capital gains are also subject to social contributions (15.5%).

-Dividends: taxed as general income on income tax at progressive rates with a top marginal rate of 45% (after 40% allowance applicable to gross dividend when the target is located in France or the EU) plus social contributions (15.5%).
+Dividends: Taxed as general income on income tax at progressive rates with a top marginal rate of 45% (after 40% allowance applicable to gross dividend when the target is located in France or the EU) plus social contributions (15.5%).

-- It must be located in France or in the EU Area
+- It must be located in France or in the EU Area.

 Your startup’s attractiveness to investors has changed a lot since 2013.
 In that year Germany has launched a grant, called INVEST, specifically designed for Business Angels.